 One of the biggest benefits of using Xero is that it creates a base product that you can customise to your business by adding in other software products.
 This makes it a much more powerful tool and allows you to truly automate your business.

-If you are yet to add on any of the 100’s of apps in the Xero app marketplace, one of the first ones we would recommend is Receipt Bank or Hubdoc.
+If you are yet to add on any of the 100’s of apps in the Xero app marketplace, one of the first ones we would recommend is Dext or Hubdoc (which comes free with Xero business ledgers).
 The goal of this product is to automate the entry of bills and expenses into Xero.
 You submit your payable invoices via email, a photo on the app or by scanning and directly uploading.
-Receipt Bank will then use optical imaging to read the details on the invoice including the supplier, invoice number, date, due date, amount and the GST amount.
+Dext or Hubdoc will then use optical imaging to read the details on the invoice including the supplier, invoice number, date, due date, amount and the GST amount.
 With some setup, it will also choose the correct category to code to in your chart of account.
 These details can then be either automatically or manually pushed over to Xero, where it will store it in the accounts payable system and match it against the bank transaction when it is paid.
-A huge benefit to this is that the image of the invoice will forever be attached to bill in Xero, meaning you can view the details at anytime.
+A huge benefit to this is that the image of the invoice will forever be attached to a bill in Xero, meaning you can view the details at anytime.
 The ATO also allows you to keep all records electronically, so a hard copy of the invoices no longer need to be stored for 7 years.

-For those businesses that have a large volume of payable invoices, the time saving that can be achieved by using Receipt Bank is immense.
+For those businesses that have a large volume of payable invoices, the time saving that can be achieved by using Dext is immense.

-If you want help implementing any of the above recommendations or just have questions, please feel free to reach out to us.
+And finally if you want help implementing any of the above recommendations or just have questions, please feel free to reach out to us, we promise we don't bite (much, haha JK).
 Our goal is to make small business easy and we love helping out wherever we can!